exasol/database-migration/README.md

 - JSON key file for your BigQuery service account
 - jar files of the BigQuery JDBC driver (tested with Simba v1.1.6)

-The migration script creates DDL and import statements together with a CREATE CONNECTION statements for imports.
-In order to perform these imports the JDBC driver has to be also installed in ExaOperation, see [SOL-194](https://www.exasol.com/support/browse/SOL-194) for details.
+The migration script creates DDL and IMPORT statements together with a CREATE CONNECTION statement.
+In order to perform these imports the JDBC driver has also to be installed in ExaOperation, see [SOL-194](https://www.exasol.com/support/browse/SOL-194) for details.

 ## Post-load optimization